yitinghanphd/yitinghanphd.github.io/publications.md

 ### In Preparation

-Han, Y., & Smith, B. E. (accepted, *Language Learning & Technology*).
-An ecological perspective of the use of memes for language learning.
+Han, Y., & Smith, B. E. (in press, *Language Learning & Technology*).
+An ecological perspective on the use of memes for language learning.

-Chen, W., Han, Y., Tan, J., Lyu, Q., & Chai, A. (under review).
+Chen, W., Han, Y., Tan, J., Lyu, Q., & Chai, A. (revise and resubmit).
 Computer-supported collaborative argumentation for socioscientific issues in a secondary literacy classroom.

+Han, Y., & Gou, H. (book chapter under contract).
+Developing critical awareness and regaining personal agency: Autonomous language learning as a personal liberating process.

-Smith, B. E., & Han, Y. “Somos Iguales”: Multilingual Youth’s Critical Engagement through Storytelling with Sound.
+Smith, B. E., & Han, Y. (in preparation) “Somos Iguales”: Multilingual Youth’s Critical Engagement through Storytelling with Sound.